apwheele/Blog_Code/Quarto/BookExample/README.md

 # Notes on Creating your own book

-These are the my quarto config files I used to create [*Data Science for Crime Analysis with Python*](https://crimede-coder.com/blogposts/2023/EarlyReleasePython).
+These are the my quarto config files I used to create [*Data Science for Crime Analysis with Python*](https://crimede-coder.com/store).
+Check out the first first few chapters (and motivation to write the book) [here](https://crimede-coder.com/blogposts/2023/EarlyReleasePython).

-Part of these are how I do the Epub and LaTeX pdf separately, but are still somewhat cohesive with each other.
+These notes are how I do the Epub and LaTeX pdf separately, but are still somewhat cohesive with each other.
+(The content is the same, but I will discuss design/aesthetic choices between the two.)

 ## Cache